notreux/UpsideEngine/docs/tutorials/multiplayer-game/client.md

 ```

 ## Creating the scenario
-Lets create a basic scenario for our players
+Let's create a basic scenario for our players
 ```lua
 local Terrain = upsideEngine.new "PhysicalObject"
 Terrain:SetScene(scene)